yonah-mann/pywars/README.md

 PyWars
 =======================
 PyWars is a battleground where programmed bots fight to the death to for the glory of their makers!
 With few rules, there is a large degree of creativity and outside-the-box thinking required to be successful.
-However, with some wits and a wee bit o' luck, your potential is virtually unlimited!

 How to Participate